 Multiplication and division have higher precedence over addition and subtraction (this is the normal mathematical convention).
 However, it is good practice to make the order of operations in complex expressions explicit by using parentheses.

-Relational operation (8.1.4 (f))
+Logical operators (8.1.4 (f))

-The following symbols are used for relational operations:
+The following symbols are used for logical operators:

 - = equal to

 - < less than

 - <= less than or equal to

 - > greater than

 - >= greater than or equal to

 - <> not equal to